 What's happening ?!?!

 heading for disaster.
-If we manage to avoid nuclear
+If we manage to avoid extinction caused by nuclear

-and biological war, we might survive the 21st century.
-Science
+or biological warfare, we might survive the 21st century.
+Pure science

-offers one ray of hope to humanity; computing offers another.
+offers one bright clear ray of hope to humanity; machine intelligence offers another ray of hope.

 As long as we use our new powers wisely we shall strive for, and obtain, a strong, unified and harmonious

-world under a FREE-WHILST-FAIR system of justice and government.
+world under a FREE-WHILST-FAIR system of governance, and thrive.

 When I came back from India through Afghanistan to Scotland in 1978, I used to tell everyone that I loved the [formidable and dignified] Afghani people.

 Then look what happened.
-A huge number of innocent Afghani civilians have been killed in years of misguided and disastrous wars.
+A huge number of innocent Afghani civilians have been killed in years of seriously misguided, disastrous wars.

 World Travel to Five Continents